 Applicants new to Sefton are subject to medical clearance before appointment.
 This involves completion of a medical questionnaire followed, in some cases, if deemed necessary, referral to the Occupational Health Service.

-Sefton's policy statement on Equal Opportunities is as follows: "In pursuance of this policy it is striving to ensure that no job applicant or employee receives less favourable treatment on the grounds of race, sex, disability, age, gender reassignment, religion or belief, sexual orientation, pregnancy and maternity, marriage and civil partnership, or is disadvantaged by conditions or requirements which cannot be shown to be justifiable.
+Sefton's policy statement on Equal Opportunities is as follows: "In pursuance of this policy it is striving to ensure that no job applicant or employee receives less favourable treatment on the grounds of race, sex, disability, age, gender identity, religion or belief, sexual orientation, pregnancy and maternity, marriage and civil partnership, or is disadvantaged by conditions or requirements which cannot be shown to be justifiable.
 To achieve this the Council will take active and positive steps to eliminate discrimination, reduce the effects of past discrimination and promote equality in employment.
 Selection criteria and procedures will be reviewed to ensure that individuals are selected, promoted and treated on the basis of their relevant merit and abilities.
 All employees will be given full opportunity, and, where appropriate, special training to progress within the organisation.
 The Council is willing to examine any aspect of policy or service where reasonable evidence is presented that discrimination might exist".

 All employees regardless of hours of work or length of service have the right to 52 weeks maternity leave and the right to return to work.
 Employees with at least 26 weeks service (at the 15th week before their expected week of childbirth (EWC) will qualify for Statutory Maternity Pay.
 Employees with at least 12 months service (calculated up to the 11th week before EWC) qualify for 18 weeks Occupational Maternity Pay, if returning to local authority work for at least 3 months.